What is CBD oil?

 CBD oil comes in the form of both a liquid and a capsule.
 You can take a capsule by mouth or add CBD oil to food or water.
 You can also mix CBD oil with your favorite lotion and apply it directly to your skin to help with stiff, achy joints.
 Some brands also offer therapeutic salves you can apply directly to your skin.

 Work with your doctor to figure out the best dosage for you.
-Some products contain as little as 2.5 milligrams (mg) of CBD per dose, while others contain more than 1,000 mg.
 It’s best to start with a very small dose so you can see how your body reacts.
 If you don’t notice any side effects, you can try slowly increasing your dosage.

 It is also possible to apply CBD oil topically and many cream and lotion products are becoming available for purchase.